-For further details please contact:

-Analyst Contacts:

-Ms. Vibha Batra (Tel.
-No. +91-124-4545302) vibha@icraindia.com
+For further details please contact: Analyst Contacts: Ms. Vibha Batra, (Tel.
+No. +91-11-4545 302) vibha@icraindia.com

-Relationship Contacts:

-Mr. Jayanta Chatterjee (Tel.
+Relationship Contacts: Mr. Jayanta Chatterjee (Tel.
 No. +91-80-43326401) jayantac@icraindia.com

-© Copyright, 2014, ICRA Limited.
+© Copyright, 2015, ICRA Limited.
 All Rights Reserved.
 Contents may be used freely with due acknowledgement to ICRA

 ICRA ratings should not be treated as recommendation to buy, sell or hold the rated debt instruments.
-The ICRA ratings are subject to a process of surveillance which may lead to a revision in ratings.
-Please visit our website (www.icra.in) or contact any ICRA office for the latest information on ICRA ratings outstanding.
-All information contained herein has been obtained by ICRA from sources believed by it to be accurate and reliable.
-Although reasonable care has been taken to ensure that the information herein is true, such information is provided 'as is' without any warranty of any kind, and ICRA in particular, makes no representation or warranty, express or implied, as to the accuracy, timeliness or completeness of any such information.
-All information contained herein must be construed solely as statements of opinion and ICRA shall not be liable for any losses incurred by users from any use of this publication or its contents
+ICRA ratings are subject to a process of surveillance, which may lead to revision in ratings.
+An ICRA rating is a symbolic indicator of ICRA's current opinion on the relative capability of the issuer concerned to timely service debts and obligations, with reference to the instrument rated.
+Please visit our website www.icra.in or contact any ICRA office for the latest information on ICRA ratings outstanding.
+All information contained herein has been obtained by ICRA from sources believed by it to be accurate and reliable, including the rated issuer.
+ICRA however has not conducted any audit of the rated issuer or of the information provided by it.
+While reasonable care has been taken to ensure that the information herein is true, such information is provided 'as is' without any warranty of any kind, and ICRA in particular, makes no representation or warranty, express or implied, as to the accuracy, timeliness or completeness of any such information.
+Also, ICRA or any of its group companies may have provided services other than rating to the issuer rated.
+All information contained herein must be construed solely as statements of opinion, and ICRA shall not be liable for any losses incurred by users from any use of this publication or its contents.